 - For eCommerce sites

-You’re working with shopping cart abandonment, product page optimisation, and checkout flow improvements.
+You’re working on shopping cart abandonment, product page optimisation, and checkout flow improvements.
 This includes showing upfront shipping costs, providing guest checkout options, and prominently displaying security badges.

 - For B2B companies